-If you suspect you are experiencing service-connected hearing damage, hearing loss, tinnitus, or physical damage to the ears above and beyond noise exposure, it is extremely important to seek medical attention as soon as possible for the purposes of adding this to your medical records.
+If you suspect you are experiencing service-connected hearing damage, hearing loss, tinnitus or physical damage to the ears above and beyond noise exposure, it is extremely important to seek medical attention as soon as possible to add this information to your medical records.

-Ideally this should be done while you are still serving in the military, but in cases where that is not possible, get an evaluation as soon as possible for best results in filing your VA claim.
+Ideally, this should be done while you are still serving in the military, but in cases where that is not possible, get an evaluation as soon as possible for the best results in filing your VA claim.